Category Archives: Oregon

 Just before the summit (at mile 15.6 for me), there’s an unexpect-ed fork with no signage at all and each branch looking equally good.
 It’s only a momentary worry—the R fork turns to gravel almost immediately, so go L.

-If you go to the intersection with Hwy 22 you’ll probably want to ride north on Hwy 22 the few miles to Marion Forks to resupply for the ride back.
+If you ride to the end of FS11 at the intersection with Hwy 22, you’ll probably want to ride north on Hwy 22 the few miles to Marion Forks to resupply for the ride back.

 The psycho mileage markers